STRAVA Stats 2020

 Strava Proves Its Sociability

-Strava sometimes gets a bad rap as one feature or other slips into Premium-only.
-However, it seems that Strava’s community-oriented purpose is working well for all.
 There was a clear uptake in new clubs starting up and new club members joining and it’s great that the trend has continued through to Q3.
-Perhaps in the UK Strava has taken over some of the mantle of parkrun which has now been closed for over 6 months, those 1 million Saturday runners might have found Strava Clubs as their new sports community.
+Perhaps in the UK Strava has taken over some of the mantle of parkrun which had been closed for over 6 months — those 1 million Saturday runners might have found Strava Clubs as their new sports community.

 Interesting stuff; largely confirms what we’ve all been talking about with friends this year (via Skype/Zoom/Teams/WhateverApp), but never had the data to substantiate until now.
 What will be interesting to see going forward is if 2021 reverts back nearer to 2019, or whether the general change to more people working from home some/all of the time has a lasting impact, even post Covid-19.